libp2p/specs/README.md

 ## Abstract

-This describes the [IPFS](https://ipfs.io/) network protocol.
-The network layer provides point-to-point transports (reliable and unreliable) between any two IPFS nodes in the network.
+This describes the [libp2p](https://libp2p.io/) network protocol.
+The network layer provides point-to-point transports (reliable and unreliable) between any two libp2p nodes in the network.

 This document defines the spec implemented in `libp2p`.